dancasmor/Robust-analog-sequential-hippocampus-memory-model-for-trajectory-learning-and-recalling/README.md

-# Robust analog sequential hippocampus memory model for trajectory learning and recalling: a noise tolerance analysis overview
+# Analog sequential hippocampus memory model for trajectory learning and recalling: a robustness analysis overview

 <h2 name="Description">Description</h2>
 <p align="justify">
-Code on which the paper entitled "Robust analog sequential hippocampus memory model for trajectory learning and recalling: a noise tolerance analysis overview" is based, sent to a journal and awaiting review.
+Code on which the paper entitled "Analog sequential hippocampus memory model for trajectory learning and recalling: a robustness analysis overview" is based, sent to a journal and awaiting review.
 </p>
 <p align="justify">
 A fully functional analog spike-based implementation of a sequential memory model bio-inspired on the hippocampus implemented on the <a href="https://ieeexplore.ieee.org/document/8094868">DYNAPSE1</a> hardware platform using the technology of the Spiking Neuronal Network (SNN) is presented.
 The code is written in Python and makes use of the Samna library and their adaptation for DYNAPSE1 called <a href="https://code.ini.uzh.ch/ncs/libs/dynap-se1">dynap-se1</a>.
 This model has been applied to robotic navigation for learning and recalling trajectories.
 In addition, the tolerance and robustness of the system to sources of random input noise has been analysed.
 The necessary scripts to replicate the tests and plots carried out in the paper are included, together with data and plots of the tests.